 Live a Life You Love!

 First, I hear confession about her “not blogging” – (we’ve all been there!) and then I hear her humility and her excitement about her new book, Love Lessons for My Sisters.
-I read that she’s been contacted by Heart and Soul, Essence magazines and at the very bottom, she mentions me and posts a link of our interview.
+I read that she’s been contacted by Heart and Soul, Essence magazines and at the very bottom, she mentions me and posts a link to our interview.
 She mentions that I was supportive of her and her career.
-Ugly crying now.

-That was nine years ago.
+That was more than 10 years ago now.
 You what I did?
 Of course, I listened to that podcast again.
 Oh, Natasha, I miss you!
 Though I didn’t know you were gone – you still are speaking to my heart.
 I will never forget you.

-Lesson learned: Write that book.
+So, write that book.
 Leave a legacy.
-Create content that will last long after you’re gone and will continue to impact people to let them know what’s really important.
+Go and create content that lasts long after you’re gone and continues to impact people to let them know what’s really important.
+Tell your story.
 Thanks Natasha.
 Rest in Heaven.

 P.P.S.
 Natasha left a mark on the universe!
 Natasha has been featured in The New York Times, The Wall Street Journal, The Los Angeles Times, Publishers Weekly, Atlanta Journal Constitution, Writer’s Digest, Essence, Ebony, Heart & Soul, Black Issues Book Review, and Sister Power magazine.
 She has also appeared on Lifetime Live!
 (Lifetime Television), BET Nightly News, At Home – Live! with Chuck & Jenni, Mom Talk Radio, Written Voices radio, Biography Channel and CBN.com (The Christian Broadcasting Network) and Christian Relating Magazine.

 Did you enjoy this post about the importance of telling your story while you are here to tell it?

 Here are three posts to read next: